Bira/octopus-carnival/_drafts/wir-mm-4e-efreet.md

 You see, Efreets don't actually have the ability to grant reality-bending wishes.
-They are however fantastically rich potentates with access to large multiversal organizations and epic-level magic, so the distinction might be lost on most mortals.
+They are however fantastically rich potentates with access to large multiversal organizations and epic-level magic, which makes the distinction moot for most mortals.

 These elemental nobles also like to organize hunting expeditions to other planes, going after big game such as dragons or other equivalent creatures just